-1. Energy phase starts with the stand backward on the neck on one foot, hands on top of the handles

-Rising phase starts when feet lose contact with the neck Lowering phase starts when lowering the first (swinging) leg
+- Energy phase 1. - starts with the stand backward on the neck on one foot, hands on top of the handles starts when feet lose contact with the neck - Rising phase 2.
+3. starts when lowering the first (swinging) leg - Lowering phase